Towards standard imsets for maximal ancestral graphs: Introduction

 Score-based methods tend to be more accurate.
 The main idea is that they go through many graphs and select the graph with the highest score, which asymptotically gives the correct graph.
 There now exist several score-based methods for MAGs \citep{triantafillou2016score, rantanen2021maximal,chen2021integer,claassen2022greedy}.
 There are two main problems with these approaches.
-First, the score used for DAGs is generally BIC \citep{chickering2002optimal,jaakkola2010learning}, which is also used by the above methods for MAGs.
+First, the score used for DAGs is generally the Bayesian information criterion \citep[BIC,][]{chickering2002optimal,jaakkola2010learning}, which is also used by the above methods for MAGs.
+This scoring criteria is known to be \emph{consistent}, that is, in the limit of infinite samples, models with lower complexity that contain the true model always have better BIC compared to higher complexity models.
 However, although methods for fitting Gaussian or discrete MAG models via maximum likelihood have been given by \citet{drton2009computing} and \citet{evans2010maximum,Evans2014} (so the corresponding BIC score can be obtained), MLEs are not available in closed-form, and therefore they need to be computed iteratively using a numerical method.
+The functions being maximized are also not generally convex if the model is not a DAG, and so these iterative algorithms may converge to a point which is not globally optimal.
 Moreover, the factorisation of distributions in MAG models is complicated \citep{richardson2009factorization}, and the scores are only decomposable with respected to the components connected by bidirected paths, also known as districts or c-components.
 In contrast, for DAGs the MLE is available in closed-form and the BIC score can be decomposed in terms of individual variables and their parent sets.

 Another problem is how to reduce the number of graphs visited.
 Logically we could score every graph, but this is obviously hopelessly inefficient.
 Graphs that represent the same CI relations are said to be in the same \emph{Markov equivalence class} (MEC).
 Graphs in the same MEC generally have the same score, and so it is a waste of time to score other graphs in the same class.
 Among the previous works mentioned, only \citet{claassen2022greedy} explore graphs in the space of MECs.
 However their method uses the BIC score, which is computationally expensive.
 We will see that the framework of imsets \citep{studeny2006probabilistic} combined with another representation of MECs \citep{hu2020faster}, provides a solution to address the above two issues at the same time.